 The National Park Service has said Asian American and Pacific Islander history is “dramatically underrepresented” among registered landmarks and historic places.
 NPCA and other groups are seeking to correct that.

-Chinese Americans contributed greatly to the development of the U.S. in the 19th century — from the construction of the transcontinental railroad to development of the Northwest’s fishing industry to the mining of gold and coal.
+Chinese Americans contributed greatly to the development of the U.S. in the 19th and early 20th centuries — from the construction of the transcontinental railroad and development of the Northwest’s fishing industry to gold and coal mining and large-scale farming.

-But evidence of their communities and vibrant culture is disappearing.
+But material evidence of many early communities’ vibrant culture is disappearing.
 “There are sites we have not properly documented or paid attention to.
 The Chinese American or Asian American experience has been either purposely or accidently ignored, or made invisible,” said Ted Gong, executive director of 1882 Foundation, a non-profit based in Washington, D.C.

-“That’s a common complaint among a lot of Chinese Americans and Asian Americans right now — our communities have been ignored and the history lost,” said Gong, whose group broadens public awareness of the Chinese Exclusion Act of 1882, which restricted Chinese immigration to the U.S.
+“That’s a common complaint among a lot of Chinese Americans and Asian Americans right now — our communities have been ignored and the history lost,” said Gong, whose group broadens public awareness of the Chinese Exclusion Act of 1882.

 That loss includes both urban and rural sites, which the 1882 Foundation, the National Park Service, NPCA and others are working to save.

-Many urban Chinatowns with their traditional restaurants and shops have increasingly suffered from gentrification — development that fragments the neighborhood, drives up housing costs and harms cultural preservation.
+See more ›For generations, Chinatowns, as they become known, remained residential and commercial neighborhoods rich with traditional Chinese and newer Chinese American cultures.
+In recent years, however, many urban Chinatowns have increasingly suffered from gentrification — development that fragments the neighborhood, drives up housing costs and harms cultural preservation.
 In 2023, the National Trust for Historic Preservation included Chinatowns in Seattle and Philadelphia in its “11 Most Endangered Historic Places” list — Seattle due to a proposed transit system expansion and Philadelphia for a proposed arena for the 76ers basketball team.
-See a map of 83 Chinatown communities the trust has identified as threatened.
+Despite these challenges, the trust calls these and other Chinese neighborhoods “communities of resilience” that have “the power to tell intergenerational stories that continue to redefine what it means to be American.”
+Wanting them preserved, the trust compiled a map of 83 Chinatown communities nationwide that it identified as threatened.

 “When we talk about Chinatowns, urban Chinatowns become dominant… (but) there’s a whole range of Chinese history topics that are literally or figuratively buried.
 For historians trying to preserve the larger history, we can’t ignore the ghost towns, cemeteries or archaeological sites that represent communities that no longer exist,” Gong said.